-- 1. Slide one gasket onto each tube. - 2.
+- 1. Slide one gasket on each tube first - 2.
 Slide the tube channel assembly into side of firebox and insert each tube into the corresponding hole in the tube channel rack starting with the back hole first. - 3.
 Make sure tube channel assembly is flush against the side of the stove and secure with channel nuts. - 4.
 Re-install channel cover and side shield.